 Ford Mondeo Hybrid interior & comfort

-Its relatively soft ride allows the Mondeo Hybrid to be a little more comfortable than the standard car, provided you can put up with the additional noise at speed.
+A relatively soft ride allows the Ford Mondeo Hybrid to be a little more comfortable than the petrol and diesel versions, provided you can put up with the additional noise at speed.

 Inside, the general look and feel is upmarket – not quite to Volkswagen standards, but not far off.
-The controls are sensibly laid out and both the Titanium Edition and Vignale trims have a clear 10-inch digital screen that replaces the car’s analogue dials.
-They also packs Ford’s latest SYNC 3 infotainment system as standard.
+The controls are sensibly laid out and there's a clear 10-inch digital screen in place of the usual analogue dials.
+The Mondeo also packs Ford’s latest SYNC 3 infotainment system as standard.

 Ford Mondeo Hybrid dashboard